CatsaCode/Quest-Discord-Presence/README.md

 Allows you to see which song you're playing along with other info while playing Beat Saber on Quest.

-Everything should work fine, but if you encounter any problems, please let lixiangwuxian know about the issue.
+Everything should work fine, but if you encounter any problems, please send a message in #quest-mod-dev on the BSMG Discord server or create an issue on this repository.

 ## Features